 The query builder

-Metabase includes a graphical query builder that lets you build interactive charts.
+Metabase includes a graphical query builder that lets you build interactive charts by building a query step by step from building blocks like filters and summaries.

 Metabase query builder

-To the right of each completed step is a Preview button (looks like a Play button - a triangle pointing to the right) that shows you the first 10 rows of the results of your question up to that step.
+To the right of each step in the query builder is a Preview button (looks like a Play button - a triangle pointing to the right) that shows you the first 10 rows of the results of your question up to that step.

 Previewing results